 At the Resort, the bunks were tucked into a nook, separated from the main bed area by a decorated curtain.
 It did not include a TV or outlets for their iPads.

-I should also point out here that the Hotel rooms include a fun scavenger hunt and access to a free Master Builder class, but the Resort rooms do not.
+I should also point out here that the Hotel rooms are themed with popular LEGO lines like pirate, kingdom, adventure or LEGO friends, and include a fun scavenger hunt and access to a free Master Builder class, but the Resort rooms do not.
 Again, reiterating my opinion that the Resort is better suited for pre-school kids and younger.

 Plenty of space in both accommodations